MartinNose/MartinNose/README.md

 ## 👋 Hi, I'm Junliang!

 I'm a graduate student at UC San Diego majoring in Computer Science.
-I received my Bachelor's degree in Computer Science and Technology at ZJU in 2022.
+And I received my Bachelor's degree in Computer Science and Technology at ZJU.

-My interests include computer graphics, neuroscience and skateboarding.
+My interests include computer graphics, neuroscience, web development and skateboarding.

 *I hope to ship elegant and efficient code that helps.*